Product Life Cycle vs Project Life Cycle

-Once the product is created the introduction phase comes in which the product is introduced to the market.
+Once the product is created the introduction phase comes into play in which the product is introduced to the market.

-In the growth phase, potential customers become aware of the product.
-Therefore sales and revenues begin increase and profits begin to accrue.
+During the growth phase, potential customers become aware of the product.
+Therefore sales and revenues begin to increase and profits begin to accrue.

 In the maturity phase, sales are at the peak but sales growth slows down.
-During this phase the product gains a wide acceptance by the customers.
-However profits decrease due to the competition and advertisement costs.
+During this phase, the product gains wide acceptance by the customers.
+However, profits decrease due to competition and advertisement costs.

-Last phase is the decline phase in which growth becomes negative and profits decline.
-Because sales amount is not enough to support its production cost.
+The last phase is the decline phase in which growth becomes negative and profits decline.
+Because the sales amount is not enough to support its production cost.

 Depending on the product and market demand duration of product life cycle phases varies.
-For example development phase of a car may take two years.
-However maturity phase may take 50 years.
+For example, the development phase of a car may take two years.
+However, the maturity phase may take 50 years.

 Generally, The Product Life Cycle phases may involve a number of Project Life Cycles because the product life cycle continues to exist after the project is finished.